obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 ### Obsidian Sync will not Sync my plugins and settings updates

-Obsidian [[Sync limitations#Does Obsidian Sync live-reload my settings?|does not live]], or hot reload, settings.
+Obsidian [[Sync limitations#Does Obsidian Sync live-reload my settings?|does not live-reload settings]].
 You will need to restart Obsidian on the other devices after they have updated their settings.
 On mobile devices, this may require a force-quit of Obsidian.

 > [!example]- Example: Changing a theme
 > - Your primary device, a computer, currently has a custom theme and you decide to change it back to the default theme.